aallan/benchmarking-ml-on-the-edge/README.md

 | Raspberry Pi 4 | TensorFlow Lite | | 112.6 | 82.7 |
 | Raspberry Pi 5 | TensorFlow Lite | | 23.5 | 16.9 |

-More information can be found in the following articles.
-The latest results are presented in the article [benchmarking the Raspberry Pi 5]().
+The latest results are presented in the article [benchmarking the Raspberry Pi 5](https://www.hackster.io/news/benchmarking-tensorflow-and-tensorflow-lite-on-raspberry-pi-5-b9156d58a6a2).

 **NOTE:** See the [documentation directory](documentation) for instructions on how to install TensorFlow and TensorFlow Lite, and how to run the benchmarking scripts.